o3de/o3de-multiplayersample/Documentation/O3DEMPSProjectExportTesting.md

 ```

 ## Run Project Export
-Use the O3DE Project-centric export script to produce a game and server package.
+Use the O3DE project-centric export script to produce a game and server package.

 1. Create the directory you want to output the game and server, navigate to that directory, and run the export command:
 ```bash